 Students participate as team members rather than as individuals – creating an environment for peer learning and skill development.
 You could find more information such as contest history, registration, and rules at the website (a brief introduction below)

 During the competition, each team of at most 3 undergraduate students (or high school students with UCF dual enrollment) will work as a group on one of the modeling problems from the following 6 categories:

 – MCM Problem C (data insights)

 – ICM Problem D (operations research or network science)

 You could view modeling problems from previous years via the webpage http://www.comap.com/undergraduate/contests/mcm/previous-contests.php

 In 2019 the competition starts at 5pm on Thursday January 24 and ends at 8pm on Monday January 28.
 Each team, while working on campus, has about 4 days to understand/simplify the real-life problem, formulate appropriate mathematical models, perform model analysis and simulations, interpret their mathematical results etc. At the end, they need to submit their own solution paper, on which each team will be judged.

 Students who are interested should contact Dr. Zhisheng Shuai (MSB 321, firstname.lastname@example.org) or Dr. Teng Zhang (email@example.com), and/or fill in the online teamsheet via the following link

-Before the 2018 competition, we plan to hold 5 training sessions:
+Before the 2019 competition, we are going to hold 4 training sessions (new):

 Update (2/12/2018): We are delighted to announce that six UCF teams have successfully participated the 2018 MCM/ICM competition.
 See the detailed information at 2018 Teams